melvin0008/skysportsapi/README.md

 ####List of Rugby Union Teams

-+British and Irish Lions
++ British and Irish Lions
-+All Six Nations i.e England Wales France Ireland Italy Scotland +All teams of Aviva Championship
++ All Six Nations i.e England Wales France Ireland Italy Scotland
++ All teams of Aviva Championship
-+All teams of Rugb Championship
++ All teams of Rugb Championship
-+Guiness Pro 12 Teams
++ Guiness Pro 12 Teams
-+All Top 14 Teams
++ All Top 14 Teams

 ####List Of Rugby Teams
-+All Super League Teams
++ All Super League Teams
-+All World Cup Teams
++ All World Cup Teams

 More Sports and leagues coming